Control Options for Energy Recovery Ventilators

 Greenheck offers a full range of control options for energy recovery units.
 From the basic offering of sensors mounted and wired by Greenheck to the advanced offering of a microprocessor controller, there are controls to fit nearly every application.

-- No articles available.
+- No news available.

 Sensors Provided by Greenheck

 Greenheck's selection includes a standard offering of temperature, pressure, and current sensors that take measurements throughout the unit.
 The sensors are routed back to the unit control center to be interfaced with a field-mounted (by others) Building Management System (BMS) controller.

 Space Temperature Control

 Space temperature control is available on units with DX cooling, electric heat, or indirect-gas heat.
 The unit will be equipped with the following terminals to allow a room thermostat (provided by Greenheck or others), humidistat (provided by Greenheck or others), or BMS to send the following signals: